Canada in World War II: Dieppe Raid

 There was pressure from the Canadian government to ensure that Canadian troops were put into action.

 The Dieppe Raid of 19 August 1942, landed nearly 5,000 soldiers of the inexperienced Second Canadian Division and 1,000 British commandos on the coast of occupied France, in the only major combined forces assault on France prior to the Normandy invasion.
 While a large number of aircraft flew in support, naval gunfire was deliberately limited to avoid damage to the town and civilian casualties.
 As a result, the Canadian forces assaulted a heavily defended coast line with no supportive bombardment.
-Of the 6,086 men who made it ashore, 3,367 (60%) were killed, wounded, or captured.
+Of the 6,086 men who made it ashore, 3,367 (60% of the Canadian force) were killed, wounded, or captured.
 The Royal Air Force failed to lure the Luftwaffe into open battle, and lost 106 aircraft (at least 32 to flak or accidents), compared to 48 lost by the Luftwaffe.
 The Royal Navy lost 33 landing craft and one destroyer.
 Two Canadians received the Victoria Cross for actions at Dieppe: Lieutenant-Colonel Charles Merritt of the South Saskatchewan Regiment and Honorary Captain John Foote, military chaplain of the Royal Hamilton Light Infantry.

 The lessons learned at Dieppe became the textbook of "what not to do" in amphibious operations, and laid the framework for the later (Operation Torch) landings in North Africa and the Normandy landings in France.
 Most notably, Dieppe highlighted: